-Crisis Intervention Team (CIT) is a pre-arrest jail diversion that promotes and supports collaborative efforts to create and sustain more effective interactions among law enforcement, mental health care providers, individuals with mental illnesses, their families, and communities and to reduce the stigma of mental illness.
+Crisis Intervention Team (CIT) is a community-led program that fosters collaboration among law enforcement, mental health providers, individuals with mental illnesses, families, and communities to improve interactions and reduce stigma.

-The first Crisis Intervention Team was developed in Memphis Tennessee in 1988 under the leadership of Lt.
+The first Crisis Intervention Team was developed in Memphis, Tennessee, in 1988 under the leadership of Lt.
 Sam Cochran.
 He partnered with members of NAMI, local universities, and local mental health providers to develop training for law enforcement.
 Crisis Intervention Team (CIT) programs now exist in many communities across the United States.
-CIT is much for than training and involves system mapping, improving policies and procedures, data collection, training and more.
-While this training was originally developed for law enforcement, it has been expanded to include dispatch, EMTs, and other first responders and criminal justice professionals.
-Over the course of one week, this 40 hour training teaches participants about various types of mental illnesses, as well as active listening and de-escalation of crisis situations, and what mental health resources are available in the community.
-The goal is to have a safe resolution of crisis situations involving individuals living with mental illness, and to divert these individuals away from the criminal justice system and into treatment where recovery can begin.
+CIT is much more than training and involves system mapping, improving policies and procedures, data collection, training, and more.
+While this training was initially developed for law enforcement, it expanded to include dispatch, EMTs, and other first responders and criminal justice professionals.
+Over one week, this 40-hour training teaches participants about various types of mental illnesses, as well as active listening and de-escalation of crises and what mental health resources are available in the community.
+The goal is to have a safe resolution of crises involving individuals living with mental illness and to divert these individuals away from the criminal justice system and into treatment where recovery can begin.

 Where is CIT in Indiana?